Open source · Apache-2.0 · v1.6.1 stable on npm

 The Castle Architecture.

 Five layers, each with a distinct contract.
-Real enforcement at the perimeter, observation inside, a sovereignty surface for compliant agents, receipts and reputation across vendors, and an install-time substrate that binds it all to the operator.
+Operating-system enforcement is live on macOS today; Linux and Windows are not live enforcement yet, observation inside, an encrypted state surface for compliant agents, receipts and reputation across vendors, and an install-time substrate that binds it all to the operator.
 The layers compose.
 None of them substitute for another.

 Castle Wall